Hyperstore/hyperstore.github.io/DomainLanguage/Entities.md

 #### Code generation attribute

-By default, entity are generated as a *public partial class*.
-You can modify this declaration with the **modifier** attribute specifing the modifier C# code.
+By default, entities are generated as a *public partial class*.
+You can modify this declaration with the **modifier** attribute specifying the modifier C# code.

 For exemple, to declare a **protected abstract** class, use the following syntax :